Regression adjustment in completely randomized experiments with many covariates: Asymptotic theory

-\begin{asm} $\quad$ \begin{description} \item [{(i)}] $n/n_{1}=O(1)$ and $n/n_{0}=O(1)$. \item [{(ii)}] $\kappa\log p=o(1)$. \item [{(iii)}] $\sum_{i=1}^{n}e_{i}(1)e_{i}(0)/\sqrt{\sum_{i=1}^{n}e_{i}(1)^{2}\sum_{i=1}^{n}e_{i}(0)^{2}}>-1+\eta$, for some constant $\eta>0$ independent of $n$. \item [{(iv)}] $\mathcal{E}_{\infty}^{2}/(n\mathcal{E}_{2})=o(1)$. \end{description} \end{asm} Assumptions (i)-(iv) are identical to Assumptions 1-4 in \citet*{lei2021regression}, respectively.
-Condition (i) holds if the proportions of treatment and control groups are fixed.
-Condition (ii) allows influential observations as long as their leverages are of smaller orders than $1/\log p$.
-Condition (iii) imposes a mild restriction on the correlation between the potential residuals from the population ordinary least squares.
+{ Assumption (ii) restricts the growth rate of $p$.
+Since $\kappa \in [p/n,1]$, this assumption implies $p = o(n)$, i.e., $p$ should grow slower than $n$.
+Also this assumptions allows influential observations as long as their leverages are of smaller orders than $1/\log p$.} { Note that $0 \le P_{ii} \le 1$ and $\sum^{n}_{i=1}P_{ii}=p$.
+Thus, in the favorable case where all leverage values are close to their average $p/n$, this condition holds if $\frac{p \log p}{n}=o(1)$.} Assumption (iii) imposes a mild restriction on the correlation between the potential residuals from the population ordinary least squares.
 It rules out perfectly negative correlation between the treatment and control potential residuals.
-Finally, Condition (iv) imposes a Lindeberg-Feller type condition that none of potential residual dominates the others, while permitting heavy-tailed outcomes with $\mathcal{E}_{2}$ growing with $n$.
+Finally, Assumption (iv) imposes a Lindeberg-Feller type condition that none of potential residual dominates the others, while permitting heavy-tailed outcomes with $\mathcal{E}_{2}$ growing with $n$.

 Let